arkar1022/connectjcu-client/README.md

 ## Important!
 (30 Jun 2024)
 Frontend Site (hosting on vercel) will be not working properly anymore since I have terminated backend server.
-But you can try it on your local.
+But you can try it on your local. #ArKar

 ## Team